bengjerstad/windowslogonofflogger/README.md

   I copied the files to my user folder at /home/admin
 3. Run the makedb.py script to write the database file.
 4. Run and test:

-  Run
+  Run:
   ```
   hug -f 'home/admin/myapiwithdb.py'

   ```
-  Test
+  Test:

-  Open up a browser and enter:
+  To test logging, open up a browser and enter:

   http://10.24.25.130:8000/log_this?username=bgjerstad&compname=011acboe&stat=on&time=2016-10-20_0229 PM

-  to test the logging.

-  In a browser enter:
+  To test getting the logs out of the server, in the browser enter:

   http://10.24.25.130:8000/get_log?username=bgjerstad&compname=011acboe

-  to test getting the logs out of the server.

 Set up login scripts for windows domain:

 1. Add the scripts to the login and logoff of grouppolicy